Glasses: In fashion

 In the 1930s, "spectacles" were described as "medical appliances".
 Wearing spectacles was sometimes considered socially humiliating.
 In the 1970s, fashionable glasses started to become available through manufacturers, and governments also recognized the demand for stylized eyewear.

 Graham Pullin describes how devices for disability, like glasses, have traditionally been designed to camouflage against the skin and restore ability without being visible.
 In the past, design for disability has "been less about projecting a positive image as about trying not to project an image at all".
 Pullin uses the example of spectacles, traditionally categorized as a medical device for "patients", and outlines how they are now described as eyewear: a fashionable accessory.
 Much like other fashion designs and accessories, eyewear is created by designers, has reputable labels, and comes in collections, by season and designer.
-In recent years it has become more common for consumers to purchase eyewear with non-prescription lenses as a fashion accessory.
+In recent years, it has become more common for consumers to purchase eyewear with non-prescription lenses as a fashion accessory.

+Widespread availability

+The availability of eyeglasses to ordinary people is still an ongoing problem, with between 1 and 2.5 billion people worldwide lacking access to vision correction.